smitelli/cosmodoc/src/content/topics/lzexe/index.md

     2x="memory-map-1-1368x.png"
     3x="memory-map-1-2052x.png" >}}

-{{< note >}}
-The sizes and offsets in these diagrams and discussion are accurate for the first episode's EXE file, but will be different for virtually every other program in the wild.
+{{% note %}}The sizes and offsets in these diagrams and discussion are accurate for the first episode's EXE file, but will be different for virtually every other program in the wild.
 For simplicity's sake, I made the choice to construct the memory map as if the EXE file were loaded at address 0h with the PSP at imaginary address -100h.
-In reality the EXE file could be loaded anywhere in memory, and the addresses would all be adjusted relative to that.
+In reality the EXE file could be loaded anywhere in memory, and the addresses would all be adjusted relative to that.{{% /note %}}
-{{< /note >}}

 When DOS executes the EXE file, the entire contents (minus the EXE header) are copied from the disk file directly into a free spot in memory without any modification.
 In our example, this occupies 62,049 bytes of memory.
 The EXE header specifies that an additional 85,888 bytes of memory must be allocated on top of that, which brings the total in-memory size of the load image to 147,937 bytes.